SandipGhimire/NativePHP-MobileScanner/README.md

 - `CodeScanned` and `Cancelled` Laravel events, or bind straight to Livewire with `#[OnNative]`.
 - Works from PHP (Blade/Livewire) and from JavaScript (Vue, React, Inertia, or plain JS).

+## Example App

+[Authenticator](https://github.com/SandipGhimire/Authenticator) is a full example app built using this plugin

 ## Requirements

 - PHP ^8.2